maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 ## Fairness Analysis

-To evaluate the fairness of my Final Model, I examined whether the model performs differently for two groups based on early-game objective control:

-- **Group X**: Teams that did *not* secure the first dragon (`firstdragon = 0`)
-- **Group Y**: Teams that *did* secure the first dragon (`firstdragon = 1`)

-I chose **precision** as the evaluation metric, as it reflects how often the model is correct when it predicts a "stomp" — which is especially important when such predictions may influence decision-making or further analysis.
+### Group Definitions
+- **Group X**: Games where `playoffs == 0` (regular season)
+- **Group Y**: Games where `playoffs == 1` (playoff matches)

+### Evaluation Metric
+We used `precision` as the evaluation metric to assess how accurately the model predicts stomp games for each group.

 ### Hypotheses

-- **Null Hypothesis (H₀)**: The model is fair.
-Precision is equal for both groups (dragon or no dragon), and any observed difference is due to chance.
-- **Alternative Hypothesis (H₁)**: The model is unfair.
-Precision is lower for teams that did **not** secure first dragon (Group X).

-### Method

-Using the final fitted Random Forest model (`n_estimators = 50`, `max_depth = 10`), I predicted outcomes on the held-out test set.
-I computed the **precision** separately for Group X and Group Y, and then ran a **permutation test with 1000 iterations**.
-In each iteration, I shuffled the group assignments and recalculated the difference in precision between the two groups.
+- `Null Hypothesis` (H₀): There is no difference in precision between playoff and non-playoff games.
+- `Alternative Hypothesis` (H₁): There is a difference in precision between the two groups.

-### Results and Conclusion
+### Test Statistic and Method
+We calculated the  `observed precision difference` between Group Y and Group X, then used a permutation test (1,000 permutations) where the `playoffs` labels were shuffled.
+The test statistic is the `difference in precision` between the two groups.

-- Observed Precision Difference (Y - X): 0.0000
+- `Observed Precision Difference`: 0.0000

-- P-value: 0.7610
+- `P-value`: 0.4930

-The fairness analysis shows that the precision of the model is nearly identical between teams that secured the first dragon and those that did not.
-With an observed precision difference of 0.0000 and a p-value of 0.7610, we fail to reject the null hypothesis.
-This means we do not have sufficient evidence to conclude that the model is unfair.
-The results suggest that the final Random Forest model treats both groups fairly with respect to the firstdragon feature.
+- `Significance Level`: α = 0.05

+### Conclusion
+Since the p-value (0.4930) is greater than the significance level (0.05), we **fail to reject the null hypothesis**.
+This suggests that there is **no statistically significant difference** in the model’s precision between playoff and non-playoff games.
+Meaning that the model is fair for these groups.